KiidxAtlas/python-hover/README.md

 💡 **Practical Examples** — Real, copyable code with expected outputs

-📚 **19+ Major Libraries** — NumPy, Pandas, FastAPI, Django, PyTorch, Flask, and more
+📚 **19+ Pre-Configured Libraries** — NumPy, Pandas, FastAPI, Django, PyTorch, Flask, and more

+🔍 **Auto-Discovery** — Automatically discovers documentation for ANY library with Sphinx/ReadTheDocs (scikit-learn, seaborn, plotly, dask, beautifulsoup4, and thousands more!)

 ⚙️ **Add Your Own Libraries** — Configure custom documentation for any Sphinx-documented library ([Learn how](CUSTOM_LIBRARIES.md))